AkiraRy/RAISE/README.md

 1. Telegram interface for messaging with your ai assistant
 2. Vector db for memory management.
 3. Personality of your ai assistant description
-4. Fully customizable via config files.
+4. Full(almost) customization via config files.

 # Prerequisites ⚠️